gospel-desk/www.logstown.com/_posts/2020-03-27-first-three-iconographers.md

 narrowed the field to the Centurion and St. Mary of Bethany.
 With Federico also choosing Mary (see below), the path for Jonathan became clear.
-Lord willing, the Church will soon have a new image of the [Centurion](/the-twelve-believers/the-centurion/), the man under authority who put himself under Christ's authority.
+Lord willing, the Church will soon have a new image of the [Centurion](/the-twelve-believers/the-centurion/), the man of authority who put himself under Christ's authority.
 May we do the same!